mhaack/pylandroidcloud/README.md

 The initial idea for this project started with the plan to create some native Home Assistant integration for connected Worx Landroid lawnmowers.
 A [Domoticz forum post](https://easydomoticz.com/forum/viewtopic.php?t=8246) gave the information for the first prototype.
 They get the credit for reverse engineering the API.

-@tetienne with his [somfy-open-api](https://github.com/tetienne/somfy-open-api) also was a very good inspiration to bootstrap this project.
+[@tetienne](https://github.com/tetienne) with his [somfy-open-api](https://github.com/tetienne/somfy-open-api) also was a very good inspiration to bootstrap my first Python project.